Monarda pronounced (Mon-nard-uh) more commonly known as “Bee Balm” is a herbaceous perennial plant native to North America.

 Monarda is from the mint family known for its rapid growth!
-Growing in containers allow better control over any invasive issues.
+Growing in bee balm in containers allow better control over any invasive issues.
 They almost make attractive additions to the deck and patio.

-Most bee balm cultivars reach a height of 2.5 to 4 feet tall.
+Most bee balm height reaches to 2.5 to 4 feet tall.
 As an option plants consider purchasing some of the new dwarf varieties for container growing like:

 - Petite delight( rose pink flowers) which grows 15 inches tall